- Joined

 (3) Under an electoral emergency, all elections will be conducted on the forums until declared otherwise by the Minister of Internal Affairs.

-15 - Voting Requirements
+17 - Eligibility Requirements

-(a) Have at least four hours (4h) of playtime in the past 30 days (30d).
+(b) Have at least 4 hours (4h) of playtime logged within the past 30 days (30d).

 A